NS&I has identified £367m in savings owed to bereaved families. Could you be affected? Find out →

 Spotted a change?
 Email our team if a number, email, or link on this page is out of date and we'll update it straight away.

-Call to notify Boots of the bereavement and to enquire about the points balance on the card.
-Boots Advantage Card points are part of the estate and may have monetary value.
+Boots recommends contacting customer care by email at boots.customercare_team@boots.co.uk (give the full name, Advantage Card number, date of birth, and full home address), or call the Advantage Card & loyalty schemes line on 0345 124 4545.
+Notify Boots of the bereavement and enquire about the points balance — Boots Advantage Card points are part of the estate and may have monetary value.

 Boots Advantage Card points are worth 1p each.
 Check the balance by logging into the account at boots.com or calling customer services.
 A large balance (e.g. 10,000 points = £100) should be noted for the estate inventory.